 Should you buy a suite that covers all your business software needs?
 Or should you purchase best-of-breed solutions and integrate them?

-It’s a question as old as enterprise software.
+It’s a question as old as enterprise software, and it’s totally relevant for SAP e commerce.
 Vendors always want to sell solutions for as many software needs as possible.
 But “jack of all trades, master of none” frequently holds true when these companies develop software outside their established core competencies.

 How can B2B decision-makers navigate the complex waters of suite vs. best-of-breed?
 Here are some thoughts to get you started.